paulo-raoni/lista-de-tarefas/README.md

-# Lista de Tarefas APP - Todo List
+# Lista de Tarefas - Todo List
 This project was bootstrapped with Create React App.

 ## Características do projeto (features)